 In 1934, Marx purchased a 250,000-square-foot facility, originally used for making Fokker aircraft in Glen Dale, West Virginia at 601 Baltimore Avenue and put it to work producing toys.
-Production at Glen Dale ended on February 5, 1982, appropriately, the day founder Louis Marx died.
+Production at Glen Dale ended when Marx Toys closed for good on February 5, 1982, appropriately, the day founder Louis Marx died.
 The Marx logo is still visible on a water tower in the parking lot.
 Marx made about 240 different toys in the Glen Dale plant, which employed about 1,500 workers, half of them women.

 In 1977, Richard Beecham, a manager for Dunbee-Combex-Marx, discovered about 8,000 vintage toys, most of them boxed, in a storeroom behind a locked door nobody had visited in 20 years.

 Warren Distribution purchased the former Marx facility in January 2006, where it uses it to package lubricants.

 Here’s some vintage footage of the Glen Dale plant.

 Girard is a small town in northwestern Pennsylvania with a population of about 3,000.
 Unlike Marx’s other factory towns, it is slightly larger now than it was in Marx’s day.
 Girard is about 16 miles southwest of Erie.

 In 1934, Marx purchased Girard Model Works, a maker of windup and electric toy trains.
 It continued to make trains at 227 E Hathaway in Girard, Pennsylvania until the end of train production in 1974.
 But Marx didn’t close the factory then.
 Marx made slot car sets at Girard after train production ended.